-$F \in \mathbf{P}$ iff F is obtained by unfolding of the generation rules
+$F \in P$ iff F is obtained by unfolding of the generation rules

-A parse tree of a formula $F \in \mathbf{P}$ is a tree such that
+A parse tree of a formula $F \in P$ is a tree such that

-- the root is F,
+- ▶ the root is F,

 - leaves are atomic formulas, and

 - each internal node is formed by applying some formation rule on its children.

-Parse tree and Unique parsing
+Parse tree and unique parsing

-$F \in \mathbf{P}$ iff there is a parse tree of F.
+$F \in P$ iff there is a parse tree of F.

 The reverse direction is immediate.
-In forward direction, we can prove a stronger theorem, i.e., existance of unique parsing tree.
+In the forward direction, we prove a stronger theorem, i.e., existence of unique parsing tree.

-Each $F \in \mathbf{P}$ has a unique parsing tree.
+Each $F \in P$ has a unique parsing tree.

-The proof is at the last section these slides.
+The proof is at the last section of the slides.

-Commentary: The proof is available for a curious mind and very much needed for the rigor of logic.
-However, we skipped the proof in the class.
+Commentary: The proof is needed for the rigor of logic.
+However, we skipped the proof in the class